-Kelly Turcotte has been a Registered Practical Nurse for the past 18 years working with people who live with Alzheimer’s and Dementia in the Long Term Care sector.
+Kelly Turcotte has been a Registered Practical Nurse for the past 18 years working with people who live with Alzheimer’s disease and dementia in the Long Term Care sector.
 Currently Kelly is the Wellness Manager at V!VA in Pickering Retirement Community.
 Kelly is a strong advocate for those under her care and has continued to look for opportunities to help those around her.
-With Kelly’s time within the health care field she has been able to identify the need for more education surrounding Alzheimer’s and Dementia and has taken steps to educate her self and those around her.
-Kelly’s Family has been impacted by Alzheimer's disease
+With Kelly’s time within the health-care field, she has been able to identify the need for more education surrounding Alzheimer’s disease and dementia and has taken steps to educate her self and those around her.
+Kelly’s family has been impacted by Alzheimer's disease

 Shahzil Mohamed owns and operates Remedy's Rx in Bowmanville.
-As a registered pharmacist and community healthcare professional, he supports a number of people living with Alzheimer’s disease and has seen the impact of the illness on his patients and their caregivers.
+As a registered pharmacist and community health-care professional, he supports a number of people living with Alzheimer’s disease and has seen the impact of the illness on his patients and their caregivers.
 Shahzil has been an active volunteer in various capacities and is keen to apply his knowledge and expertise to help serve the needs of Durham Region.
 Shahzil joined the ASDR Board of Directors in December 2018.

 John Baynham is the President of Retirement Income Group.
 He is a Chartered Investment Manager and leads a team providing wealth management services to families and businesses in Ontario.
 John is passionate about making a contribution to families served by ASDR.
 His family has personal experience with the disease and so he is passionate about the positive impact ASDR has upon families in the community.
-John joined the Board of Directors in March 2020
+John joined the Board of Directors in March 2020.

 Sheryl Wedderburn is the Interim CEO of Canadian Mental Health Association (CMHA) Durham and Owner, Principal Consultant at Bernard Consultancy, serving organizations in health, social and community care.
 She is a nurse leader with over 30 years of clinical and executive experience across various health sectors.
 She has lead and co-designed many geriatric programs and services, particularly those with Alzheimer’s disease and associated dementias.
 She is the founding president of the registered charity Jamaican Canadian Association of Nurses (JCAN), where she cultivates plans that are designed to meet the unique needs of marginalized individuals with dementia, including their families and care partners.
 Sheryl is a dedicated member of the Alzheimer Society Durham Region Board of Directors where she chairs the Governance and Nominations Committee.

 Deanna Hollister has been a police officer with Durham Regional Police for 21 years.
-She has served on the Alzheimer Durham Board of Directors from 2009-2016 and won the Founder's award for her volunteer work and fundraising efforts.
+She has served on the Alzheimer Durham Board of Directors from 2009-16 and won the Founder's award for her volunteer work and fundraising efforts.
 Deanna has worked with the Alzheimer Society to develop a free online wandering registry with Durham Police and has acted as a liaison between the two agencies.
 Deanna is passionate about community safety and ensuring that everyone is found safely.
 Deanna returned to the Board November 2019.

-Carolyn Wilson has dedicated her professional life to serving the health sector with experience working as an in-house legal counsel to the community hospital sector and by providing legal advice to the hospice sector.
-Carolyn has over 20 years of experience in volunteering as a legal representative with various research ethics boards including her current role with the Ontario Shores REB.
+Carolyn Wilson has dedicated her professional life to serving the health sector, with experience working as an in-house legal counsel to the community hospital sector and by providing legal advice to the hospice sector.
+Carolyn has over 20 years of experience in volunteering as a legal representative with various research ethics boards, including her current role with the Ontario Shores REB.
 Carolyn joined the ASDR Board of Directors in December 2020 and currently supports the Governance and Risk Committees of the board.